Turin King List

 The Turin King List, also known as the Turin Royal Canon, is an ancient Egyptian hieratic papyrus thought to date from the reign of Pharaoh Ramesses II (r.
 1279–1213 BC), now in the Museo Egizio (Egyptian Museum) in Turin.
 The papyrus is the most extensive list available of kings compiled by the ancient Egyptians, and is the basis for most Egyptian chronology before the reign of Ramesses II.
-The list records a total of 223 kings, but only 126 names have survived (sometimes only partially).
+The list records more than 200 kings, but not all names have survived.